Digital age workplace: Why soft skills matter more than ever

 Candidate A may possess one of the technical skills necessary for the position, but the soft skills still need to be there.
 They need to communicate more effectively, and they’re generally unorganized.

-Candidate B clearly lacks digital skills but knocks it out of the park when it comes to soft skills.
-They’re great communicators, and they excel at problem-solving and critical thinking—two soft skills necessary for learning new abilities quickly.
+Candidate B clearly lacks digital skills but knocks it out of the park regarding soft skills.
+They’re great communicators and excel at problem-solving and critical thinking—two soft skills necessary for learning new abilities quickly.

-This means Candidate B is perfectly capable of taking on a complex challenge, like learning how your AI chatbot works.
+This means Candidate B can take on a complex challenge, like learning how your AI chatbot works.

 While you may have to provide some AI training for Candidate B (or provide them with a mentor), they’ll likely learn fast and perform well.

-That’s a simple example of how important strong soft skills are in the digital landscape.
+That’s a simple example of the importance of solid and soft skills in the digital landscape.
 They can be a real differentiator in the job market.

 The top 5 soft skills to possess in the digital age